epiphanysearch/boilerplate/README.md

 This is where all code you write/edit lives.
 During a build of the project, most items are copied by default into the `/assets/` folder.
 You can change this by editing the `assets` property in `/config/_config.js`.

+ - `html/`: EJS is used as the templating langauge.
+This folder contains two subfolders: `pages` (which are what is built) and `partial` (which is what is included to build the pages.
  - `js/`: JSPM will target `js/app.js` and compile a single file from your app.
  - `sass/`: Sass files are passed through to PostCSS.
 Our configuration used libsass to compile to CSS then Autoprefixer to give vendor prefixes.
  - `assets/`: this is indended for static assets, i.e.: images, fonts and other media.